Dental Hygiene - Associate in Applied Science Degree

 Course Sequence and Progression Requirements

 A minimum grade of "C" or better is required for all DHG-prefixed courses for progression and graduation.
 Grades below "C" are considered course failures.
 Failure of one Dental Hygiene course will result in the student being dropped from the curriculum with eligibility for readmission the next time the course is offered.
 Readmission will be on a space available basis and the student will also be required to meet all admission requirements for readmission.The Dental Hygiene Program does not currently accept advanced placement students.
 All courses with a DHG prefix, as well as AHS 113, are reserved for Dental Hygiene majors.
+If possible, students are strongly encouraged to complete BIO 211 and BIO 225 prior to enrollment in the dental hygiene program.
+Other corequisite courses such as SPC 205, PSY 201, SOC 101, and other Humanities may also be completed prior to enrollment in the dental hygiene program.

 |First Semester - Fall||Course Title||Semester